ChrisForti/tcp-server-http/README.md

 ### Testing

-- once server is running, open another terminal.
+- Once server is running, open another terminal.
 If in an IDE, then open local shell.
 If in local shell, open another shell
-  - then run: `nc localhost 4221`
+  - Then run: `nc localhost 4221`
-  - simultaneous request first the above, and then: `curl localhost:4221`
+  - Simultaneous request first run the `nc localhost 4221`, open another terminal and then run: `curl localhost:4221`
+    - **Server has been built to utilize the non-blocking functionality of node**
+- To test sending content, within a file run `curl -vvv -d "Hello world!!!" localhost:4221/files/test-file.txt`

 #### Built With